chwhiz/chwhiz/README.md

 ---

-Thank you for having some time to read this and have a nice day.
+Thank you for having some time to read this and have a nice day hehe